celesteh/Immrama/Raspberry_README.md

 * append to the file: `www-data immrama= NOPASSWD: /sbin/halt` but use whatever name was in the 4th column of output from the ls -las

-## Allow chaning the WPA password via the web interface
+## Allow changing the WPA password via the web interface
 * Use the web interface to start running Immrama
 * Log into the computer via ssh or keyboard, mouse & monitor
 * `ls -las /var/www/html/color.css` This will tell you what user the